dasch-swiss/dsp-metadata-conversion/README.md

 After installing using pip, a command line entrypoint is installed in your local python environment.

-> If using a virtual environment, the entry point will onl be available when the environment is activated.
+> If using a virtual environment, the entry point will only be available when the environment is activated.

 The entry point can be called with the command `convert-metadata`.
 This takes a required positional argument for the path of the file/directory to be converted.
 An optional flag `-d` marks the path as a directory which will be used for bulk conversion.